 From: Spring Hill, Florida.
-LA Opera: Amenhotep III (Scribe) in Akhnaten (2016, debut); Terry in Breaking the Waves (2021).
+LA Opera: Amenhotep III (Scribe) in Akhnaten (2016, debut); Terry in Breaking the Waves (2021, LAO On Now).

-A prodigious performer of musical theater, Mr. James won the Lotte Lenya Competition in 2009 and has gone on to perform both on and off Broadway.
-Chief among these engagements was his run as Thomas Hassinger in the Tony Award-winning original Broadway revival cast of South Pacific at Lincoln Center, as well as singing Handel’s Messiah in the 2007 National Theatre of London Broadway transfer, Coram Boy.
-In addition to originating three Broadway shows, Mr. James played Off-Broadway as Pasquale in The Most Happy Fella and Jo-Jo in Irma la Douce, both with Encores! at New York City Center.
-Other theater credits include Sweeney in Sweeney Todd, Miles Gloriosus in A Funny Thing Happened on the Way to the Forum, Billy in Carousel, Rapunzel’s Prince in Into The Woods, Abner in Li’l Abner, Squash in Victor/Victoria and Petr in The Toymaker at multiple venues including Bucks County Playhouse, the York Theatre, Theatre by the Sea, Pocono Playhouse, the Kitchen Theatre, Westport Country Playhouse, and the Eugene O’Neill Theater Center.
-Additionally, Mr. James has appeared on TV as Carl on 30 Rock opposite Steve Martin and Tina Fey, on the series finale of Murphy Brown as the Secret Serviceman to Mike Pence, on the 2010 Tony Awards live from Radio City Music Hall, on PBS Great Performances, on Live from Lincoln Center, on The Late Show with David Letterman, and in the Macy’s Thanksgiving Day Parade.
-Mr. James also appeared on film as Ballion in The Gift.
+As a Broadway actor, Zach created the role of Lurch in the original Broadway cast of The Addams Family, Thomas Hassinger in the Tony Award winning revival of South Pacific at Lincoln Center, and sang Handel’s Messiah in the 2007 National Theatre of London Broadway transfer of Coram Boy.
+In addition to originating in three Broadway shows, Zach played Off-Broadway as Pasquale in The Most Happy Fella and Jo-Jo in Irma la Douce both with Encores! at New York City Center.
+He has performed with theater companies throughout the United States in roles including the title role of Sweeney Todd, Miles Gloriosus in A Funny Thing Happened on the Way to the Forum, the Monster in Young Frankenstein, Billy in Carousel, Rapunzel’s Prince in Into The Woods, Abner in Li’l Abner, Squash in Victor, Victoria and Petr in The Toymaker at theaters including the Ogunquit Playhouse, Bucks County Playhouse, York Theatre, Theatre by the Sea, Pocono Playhouse, the Kitchen Theatre, Westport Country Playhouse, and the Eugene O’Neill Theater Center.
+Zach has appeared on TV as Carl on NBC's 30 Rock opposite Steve Martin and Tina Fey, as well as on Succession on HBO, Saturday Night Live on NBC, Murphy Brown on CBS, on the 2010 Tony Awards live from Radio City Music Hall, PBS Great Performances, Live from Lincoln Center, The Late Show with David Letterman, The Macy’s Thanksgiving Day Parade and on film as Ballion in The Gift.

 Learn more at ZachJames.com.